ixofoundation/ixo-blockchain/x/payments/spec/03_messages.md

 }
 ```

-This message is expected to fail if:

-- another bond with this token is already registered, the token is the staking token, or the token is not a valid denomination

-This message creates and stores the `Bond` object at appropriate indexes.
+This message creates and stores the `reatePaymentTemplate` object at appropriate indexes.
 Note that the sanity rate and sanity margin percentage are only used in the case of the `swapper_function`, but no error is raised if these are set for other function types.

 ## MsgCreatePaymentContract